Maurice Martenot

-Martenot himself performed as an 'ondist' with the Philadelphia Orchestra under Leopold Stokowski in 1930.
-The 1937 World's Fair in Paris awarded him "Le Grand Prix de l'Exposition Mondiale".
-He taught lessons at the Paris Conservatoire during the 1940s.
+Martenot himself performed as an "ondist" with the Philadelphia Orchestra under Leopold Stokowski in 1930.
+The 1937 World's Fair in Paris awarded him "Le Grand Prix de l'Exposition Mondiale."
+He taught at the Paris Conservatoire during the 1940s.

 A Martenot biography, in French, has been written by ondist Jean Laurendeau.
 His invention of the ondes Martenot is the subject of the 2013 Quebec documentary Wavemakers, in which Laurendeau also appears.